Darrennchan8/amazon-balance-reloader/README.md

 3. Run `gcloud app browse` to open the dashboard hosted by App Engine.

 ### Compute Engine Webdriver Server
-With proper configuration, a remote chromedriver instance can run on even an f1-micro instance.
+With proper configuration, a remote chromedriver instance can run on even a f1-micro instance.

 When creating a new VM instance, deploy the [selenium/standalone-chrome](https://hub.docker.com/r/selenium/standalone-chrome/) container image to the VM instance.
 Additionally, add a network tag (ex: `chromedriver`) for